 World Parkinson’s Awareness Day

-On Monday 11th April, CareFlex will join Parkinson’s communities worldwide to mark the 2022 awareness campaign.
+On the 11th of April, CareFlex will join Parkinson’s communities worldwide to mark this awareness day campaign.
 Parkinson’s UK has declared that not enough people understand the experience of living with Parkinson’s disease.
 People don’t know it’s a serious condition; they don’t realise that treatments are limited and there is no cure.
 Parkinson’s UK believes that if more people understand Parkinson’s, the more they can fundraise, fight for fair benefits, support their local communities, and, ultimately, get us closer to that cure1.

 “It’s time to start the conversation.
 It’s time to talk about Parkinson’s.”